 Every May, Canada celebrates Jewish Heritage Month - an opportunity to learn about Jewish heritage and the community’s significant contributions to Canada.

-We’re pleased to share two exclusively-produced videos that tell the story of fascinating, little-known stories of Canadian Jewish history.
+In recognition of this month, the CRRF is pleased to share two exclusively-produced videos that tell the story of fascinating, little-known stories of Canadian Jewish history.

 Hate and white supremacy are poisons that flow across borders